rdm100/flex-box-sass-practice/README.md

 # Onlineshop

-This project uses SASS, BEM, HTML and npm to create a responsive fictional travel website.
+This project uses SASS, BEM naming convention, HTML and npm to create a responsive fictional travel website.

 No bootstrap was used for the layout only flex box and Sass.